rosshamish/LeagueGraphs/readme.md

 Please give it some slack as it is still in development :)

-If you notice something wrong, some weird formatting or data or wrong values, horrible errors, crashes, seriously anything, please [email me!](mailto:ross.anderson87@gmail.com?subject=[GitHub] [LeagueGraphs] Bug Report)
+If you notice something wrong, some weird formatting or data or wrong values, horrible errors, crashes, seriously anything, please [email me!](mailto:ross@leaguegraphs.com?subject=Bug Report)
+Email: *ross@leaguegraphs.com*

 ---

 **Implemented Features:**

+- Link sharing
+ - Show off to your friends
 - Database consistency and stability
 - Automatic database updates, minimum every 6 hours per player
 - Data availability in graph format